 Ownership of real estate and certain other limited real rights are subject to property tax, which is levied by the municipalities on the basis of federal legislation (Grundsteuergesetz 1955).

-The tax authorities determine a "basic value" (Einheitswert) and use it as a basis for calculating this tax.
-The basic value is usually far below the market value.
+The tax authorities determine a "basic value" (Einheitswert), which is usually far below the market value, and use it as a basis for calculating this tax.
 The tax rate varies between 0.5% and 2%, depending on the type of real estate and its basic value.
 There are certain exemptions from property tax, but they are generally limited to non-profit or religious organisations and governmental institutions.